 Many of these workshops are co-sponsored and given by the hiring partners of local law firms, public interest organizations, and corporations.
-Additionally, Career Services is responsible for conducting the Professional Development Institute, a series of targeted programs to help students hone their "soft" professional skills.
+Additionally, Career Services is responsible for conducting the Professional Development Institute (PDI), a series of targeted programs to help students hone their "soft" professional skills.
 Presently, the PDI is sponsored by the law firm of Steptoe and Johnson, PLLC.

 A mandatory "Orientation to Career Services" workshop is held in mid-October, and all first-year students are required to attend.
-First-year students will register to use the Career Services Center at this time, and the Career Services Center will provide handouts on writing a resume, writing effective cover letters, preparing for spring interview season, and organizing a job search.
+First-year students will register to use the Career Services Center at this time.
 The Assistant Dean for Career Services and the Assistant Director conduct this workshop each year.

 2. On-Campus Interviewing.
-The Career Services Center invites law firms, public interest organizations, government agencies, businesses, and corporations to interview WVU law students for summer and full-time positions.
-On-campus interview season occurs in the fall semester for second- and third-year students, and generally runs from the last of August through October.
-The spring on-campus interview season generally features employers seeking first-year students and runs from February through April.
-Many employers come to campus to interview students; others ask to review student credentials through a resume mailing service.
+The Career Services Center invites law firms, public interest organizations, government agencies, businesses, and corporations to interview WVU law students for summer and permanent positions.
+On-campus interview season occurs in the fall semester for second- and third-year students, and generally begins in mid-August.
+The spring on-campus interview season is for all students and begins in February.
+Many employers come to campus to interview students; others ask to review student credentials through a resume collection service.

 A master schedule of interviews is posted on the WVU Career Services Symplicity website (https://law-wvu-csm.symplicity.com/students).
 The schedule is updated frequently each semester.
-Students should register for the Symplicity site.
+Students should register for the Symplicity site and check it often.

-Students should participate in on-campus interviewing but should also consider alternative methods of finding a job as well.
+Students should participate in on-campus interviewing but should also consider alternative methods of finding a job.
 Between 20-25% of students find their permanent jobs through on-campus interviewing each year; most students find work through a self-directed job search.
 Career Services is here to help with either.

-Additionally, dozens of jobs are posted on Symplicity each semester and follow traditional application/hiring procedures.
+Additionally, dozens of jobs are posted on Symplicity, and students are encouraged to apply directly with these employers.

 3. Job Research.
 The Career Services Center has many Web-based and print resources for student use.
-Handouts and books are available for students to use in Room 130.
+Handouts and books are available for students both in career services and the library.
 Students may use Martindale Hubbell, the National Association for Law Placement Directory of Employers, and many other job-related texts and websites to find a job.
 See Career Services for updated passwords.

-D.4 COLLEGE OF LAW BOOKSTORE AND CAFÉ
+C.4 COLLEGE OF LAW BOOKSTORE AND CAFÉ